doubleun/blue-pi-test/README.md

 ## RUN EVERTHING WITH DOCKER COMPOSE

 1. run `pnpm install --recursive`
+2. build deploy folder for api server `pnpm deploy:api`
-2. run `docker-compose up -d` at the root of the project
+3. run `docker-compose up -d` at the root of the project

 **NOTE:**